Zeph by Studio 7.5

 Zeph’s shell offers a variety of knit options.

-A rainbow of yarns make up the 3D knit palette.
+A rainbow of yarn make up the 3D knit palette.

 “One of the things we wanted to pick up from the mid-century era was the optimistic and delightful idea of the future—we wanted to be a bit more playful and happy.” – Carola Zwick